[Updated on 04/01/2018]

 - The net worth [total of paid-up capital and free reserves, less intangible assets as per the latest Audited Balance Sheet or Account Statement certified by a Certified Public Accountant or any Registered Accounts Practitioner by whatever name should] not be less than USD 50,000 or its equivalent.

-The application for establishing Liaison Office in India should be forwarded by the foreign entity through a designated AD Category – I bank along with the prescribed documents including:
+The application for establishing Liaison Office in India should be forwarded by the foreign entity through a designated Authorised Dealer Category – I bank (AD bank) along with the prescribed documents including:

 - English version of the Certificate of Incorporation / Registration or Memorandum & Articles of Association attested by Indian Embassy / Notary Public in the Country of Registration.